preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 .. image:: targeting-properties.png

-The Properties must be added to the Tenant Properties list to be able to used here.
+The Properties must be added to the Tenant Properties list to be able to be used here.

 Add a Target Property
 -----------------------